Particular/docs.particular.net/nservicebus/ravendb/resourcemanagerid.md

 When using RavenDB in an environment where you are relying also on distributed transactions it can happen that a commit operation fails with the following error:

-> "A resource manager with the same identifier is already registered with the specified transaction coordinator"
+> "A resource manager with the same ID is already registered with the specified transaction coordinator"

 The above is generally due to multiple RavenDB `IDocumentStore` instances that, when running on the same machine, attempt to enlist in the same transaction with matching resource manager identifiers.

 When using NServiceBus with the RavenDB persistence a constant and deterministic ResourceManagerId is automatically generated for each endpoint.
-When configuring an endpoint with a user instantiated `IDocumentStore`, ensure that it gets a unique resource manager identifier not used by any other endpoint on the same machine.
+When configuring an endpoint with a user instantiated `IDocumentStore`, ensure that it gets a unique resource manager ID not used by any other endpoint on the same machine.

-It is possible to configure RavenDB to use a different resource manager identifier in two ways:
+It is possible to configure RavenDB to use a different resource manager ID in two ways:

 * using the `connection string` adding a `ResourceManagerId` token as in the following sample: